IRIS: Inverse Rendering of Indoor Scenes from Low Dynamic Range Images: Experiments

 \section{Experiments}

-We evaluate our method on both synthetic and real-world data in comparison to several baseline methods.
-We analyze the quality of our intrinsic decomposition, relighting, and novel-view synthesis capability.
+We evaluate our method on both synthetic and real-world data and compare it against several baseline methods.
+We analyze the quality of our inverse rendering, relighting, and novel-view synthesis capability.
 Please see our supplementary material for additional results and evaluations.
-We will release our code and data upon acceptance.
+We will release our code and data.

-\topic{Datasets.} We evaluate our method and all baselines on the FIPT dataset~\cite{wu2023factorized}, which consists of four synthetic scenes and two real-world scenes.
-The synthetic scenes provide ground-truth geometry and material properties.
-For the real-world captures, we reconstruct the surface meshes using MonoSDF~\cite{yu2022monosdf}, which recovers the scene geometry as a neural signed distance field (SDF).
-We extract the final mesh with marching cubes \cite{lorensen1987marching}.
-We used the LDR images provided in the dataset, where the linear intensity is clipped in bright regions, compressed with a nonlinear CRF, quantized into 256 levels, and stored in 8-bit PNG format.
-We adopt the constant exposure setting to provide a fair comparison with baselines since their methods cannot handle varying exposure.
-We further evaluate varying exposure settings in~\cref{sect:varying_exposure}.
+\topic{Datasets.} We evaluate our method and baselines on the ScanNet++ \cite{yeshwanthliu2023scannetpp} and FIPT \cite{wu2023factorized} datasets.
+ScanNet++ contains 380 real-world indoor scenes and collects multi-view LDR images with a DSLR camera at a constant exposure level.
+We select four scenes that cover a variety of indoor scenes (e.g., office, bathroom).
+The FIPT dataset consists of four synthetic and two real-world scenes.
+The synthetic scenes provide ground-truth geometry and material properties for evaluation.
+We used the LDR images provided in the dataset, where the lighting is clipped in overly-exposed regions, compressed with a nonlinear CRF, quantized into 256 levels, and stored in 8-bit PNG format.
+We adopt the constant exposure setting to provide a fair comparison with baselines, as they cannot handle varying exposure.
+We further demonstrate that IRIS handles varying exposure levels of input LDR images and estimates CRF jointly.